Constraints on Higgs boson properties using $WW^{*}(\rightarrow e\nu\mu\nu) jj$ production in 36.1 fb$^{-1}$ of $\sqrt{s}$=13 TeV $pp$ collisions with the ATLAS detector: Event selection and categorisations

 Further selection requirements specific to the topologies of the $\mathrm{ggF}$ + 2 jets and VBF signal processes are used to define the two signal regions (SRs).
 In the $\mathrm{ggF}$ + 2 jets analysis, the angular distance between the two leading jets, $\Delta R_{jj}$, is required to be larger than 1.0, the transverse momentum of the dilepton system, $p_{\mathrm{T},\ell\ell}$, has to exceed $20\;\GeV$, and $m_{\ell\ell}$ has to be below $90\;\GeV$.
 In addition, the transverse mass $m_\mathrm{{T}}$ of the Higgs boson candidate must be below $150\;\GeV$.
 This transverse mass is defined as $m_\mathrm{{T}} = \sqrt{ {(E_{\ell\ell} + E_\mathrm{T}^\mathrm{miss})}^2 - {|\vec{p}_{\mathrm{T},\ell\ell} + \vec{E}_\mathrm{{T}}^\mathrm{miss}|}^2 }$ with $E_{\ell\ell} = \sqrt{|\vec{p}_{\mathrm{T},\ell\ell}|^2 + m_{\ell\ell}^2 }$ and $\vec{p}_{\mathrm{T},\ell\ell}$ the combined dilepton momentum vector in the transverse plane.
 The selection requirement placed on $p_{\mathrm{T},\ell\ell}$ reduces contributions from the $Z$ + jets background, while the requirements on $m_{\ell\ell}$ and $m_\mathrm{{T}}$ decrease the top-quark background.
 In the VBF analysis, an `outside lepton veto' is applied, which requires the two leptons to be within the rapidity gap spanned by the two leading jets, and a `central jet veto' rejects events with additional jets with $p_\mathrm{T} > 20\;\GeV$ in the rapidity gap between the two leading jets.
 Table~\ref{tab:SignalRegionsDef} summarises the selection requirements used to define the SRs of the $\mathrm{ggF}$ + 2 jets and VBF analyses.

 Boosted decision trees (BDTs) are used in both analyses to further distinguish between the signal processes and the most dominant background processes.
 In the $\mathrm{ggF}$ + 2 jets analysis, the discriminating observables used by the BDT are $m_{\ell\ell}$, $m_\mathrm{T}$, $p_{\mathrm{T},\ell\ell}$, and the azimuthal angle $\Delta\phi_{\ell\ell}$ between the two leptons, as well as the observables $\min \Delta R (\ell_{1},j_{i})$ and $\min \Delta R (\ell_{2},j_{i})$, defined as the minimum distance between the leading or subleading lepton and the two tagging jets.
+The $m_{\ell\ell}$ and $m_\mathrm{T}$ observables provide the best separation between the signal and background processes, and are therefore the most important inputs to the BDT.
 The sample used to train the BDT consists of the sum of simulated $\mathrm{ggF}$ + 2 jets events stemming from the three benchmarks models defined in Table \ref{tab:benchmark} as signal, and the sum of the top quark, diboson and $Z$ + jets processes as background.
 Neither the input observables nor the BDT response show any significant separation between the three CP benchmark scenarios.
 In the VBF analysis, the same BDT is used as described in Ref.~\cite{atlas-higg-2016-07}, where $m_{\ell\ell}$, $\Delta\phi_{\ell\ell}$, and $m_\mathrm{{T}}$ are used in addition to the dijet invariant mass $m_{jj}$, the rapidity difference $\Delta y_{jj}$ between the two leading jets, the lepton centrality ($\sum_{\ell} C_\ell$ where $C_\ell = |2\eta_\ell - \sum_j \eta_j|/\Delta\eta_{jj}$ quantifies the position of a lepton relative to the two leading jets), the sum of the invariant masses of all four possible lepton--jet pairs, $\sum_{\ell,j} m_{\ell,j}$, and the total transverse momentum $p^\text{tot}_\mathrm{T}$, defined as the magnitude of the vectorial sum of all selected objects.
 The most discriminating observables used by the BDT of the VBF analysis are $m_{jj}$ and $\Delta y_{jj}$.